Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Unproductive Reasoning

 \section{Unproductive Reasoning}

-\autoref{fig:repetitive_looping} and \autoref{fig:error_accumulation}, demonstrate representative unproductive reasoning phenomena in large language models, including repetitive looping and error accumulation, which impair their capacity for sound and consistent reasoning in complex problem-solving scenarios.
+\autoref{fig:repetitive_looping} and \autoref{fig:error_accumulation} show representative unproductive reasoning phenomena in LRMs, including repetitive looping and error accumulation, which impair their capacity for sound and consistent reasoning in complex problem-solving scenarios.
 They respectively show how models get stuck in repetitive deductions (\autoref{fig:repetitive_looping}) and how errors compound during formula application and result derivation (\autoref{fig:error_accumulation}).
 In mathematical problem reasoning, the former presents repeated deduction of the same uncertain conclusion, while the latter sees continuous error accumulation due to flawed initial methods.